-First I should note that diagnosis of BPH is typically based on symptoms such poor urine flow, need to wake up at night frequently to urinate, frequent urinary tract infections or UTIs, bladder stones, blood in urine and renal insufficiency which is poorly functioning kidneys as a result of BPH.
+First I should note that the diagnosis of BPH is typically based on symptoms such as poor urine flow, need to wake up at night frequently to urinate, frequent urinary tract infections or UTIs, bladder stones, blood in urine and renal insufficiency which is poorly functioning kidneys as a result of BPH.
 The choice of treatment really depends on patient symptoms and the patient’s preferences.

 Once medications stop working or if the patient finds medical treatment for BPH unacceptable, there are 5 options.

 Three of the options are office procedures – that utilize Microwave or TUNA (transurethral needle ablation of the prostate) technologies; or Urolift system for BPH.

 Two of the options are usually hospital or Ambulatory Surgery Center technologies: Laser technology-based procedures (Greenlight, Holmium as well as other lasers) and transurethral resection of the prostate (TURP).

 Option #1: Transurethral Resection of the Prostate (TURP) – traditional ‘rotor-rooter” procedure where the urologists resect the prostatic tissue using electrocautery.
 TURP traditionally has more short-term side effects and risks than other options.
 There are more modern approaches using Bipolar TUPR for example PlasmaButton that avoid some of the side effects of TURP such as hyponatremia, or TUR ablation of the prostate.
 The major advantage of TURP is that one can obtain prostate tissue samples for a pathologist to review.
 This is important for some patients.
 TURP is usually done in the operating room in the hospital or Ambulatory Surgery Center.
 Most men go home the same or next day.